Internet: 1970s

-The set of communication protocols to enable internetworking on the Internet arose from research and development commissioned in the 1970s by the Defense Advanced Research Projects Agency (DARPA) of the United States Department of Defense in collaboration with universities and researchers across the United States and in the United Kingdom and France.

-ARPANET development began with two network nodes which were interconnected between the University of California, Los Angeles and the Stanford Research Institute on 29 October 1969.
-The third site was at the University of California, Santa Barbara, followed by the University of Utah.
-By the end of 1971, 15 sites were connected to the young ARPANET.
+By the end of 1971, 15 sites were connected to the young ARPANET, mainly in metropolitan areas of Los Angeles, San Francisco, and Boston.
 Thereafter, the ARPANET gradually developed into a decentralized communications network, connecting remote centers and military bases in the United States.
 Other user networks and research networks, such as the Merit Network and CYCLADES, were developed in the late 1960s and early 1970s.
 Early international collaborations for the ARPANET were rare.
-Connections were made in 1973 to Norway (NORSAR and NDRE) and to Peter Kirstein's research group at University College London, which provided a gateway to British academic networks, the first internetwork for resource sharing.
+Connections were made in 1973 to Norway (NORSAR and, later, NDRE) and to Peter Kirstein's research group at University College London, which provided a gateway to British academic networks, the first internetwork for resource sharing.

 ARPA projects, the International Network Working Group and commercial initiatives led to the development of various protocols and standards by which multiple separate networks could become a single network, or a network of networks.
 In 1974, Vint Cerf at Stanford University and Bob Kahn at DARPA published a proposal for "A Protocol for Packet Network Intercommunication".
-Cerf and his students used the term internet as a shorthand for internetwork in '.
+Cerf and his graduate students used the term internet as a shorthand for internetwork in '.
 The Internet Experiment Notes and later RFCs repeated this use.
-The work of Louis Pouzin and others had important influences on the resulting TCP/IP design.
+The work of Louis Pouzin and Robert Metcalfe had important influences on the resulting TCP/IP design.
 National PTTs and commercial providers developed the X.25 standard and deployed it on public data networks.